In real life, plants are important in nature. They provide oxygen, pollen for bees, food for herbivores and they make your garden look nice.

 - When Trees Attack: The trees are alive and they want you dead.

 - Wise Tree: Trees that are intelligent, capable of speech and full of wisdom.

 - World Tree: A tree that holds up the world.

 - Hellstar Remina is covered in this and it all wants to murder you.
 Much like the rest of the planet.

-- In a Czech movie Adele Hasn't Had Her Dinner Yet, the villainous Gardener grew many fantastic plants: A flower with human-like eyes that sheds tears; a flower with pollen that makes people freeze on spot immediately; a rose that can pour tea from a pot to cups, or cut its own rosebud with a pair of scissors and give it to a lady as a present.
+- Adele Hasn't Had Her Dinner Yet: The villainous Gardener grew many fantastic plants: A flower with human-like eyes that sheds tears; a flower with pollen that makes people freeze on spot immediately; a rose that can pour tea from a pot to cups, or cut its own rosebud with a pair of scissors and give it to a lady as a present.
 He also cultivated fast-sprouting beans used to rob apartments or a rose that puts ladies into deep sleep, used to invoke a very sinister scheme.
 The highlight of his devilish greenhouse is a carnivorous plant Adele that eats sausages, mice, dogs and people.

 - Eternal Sonata has the Heaven's Mirror, a flower that hides in its buds during the daylight and releases it all in a brilliant display at exactly 2 A.M. in the morning, symbolic of the playable character Polka, and the time of death of the famous real-life composer and playable character Frederic Chopin.
 There's also the Simile flower, which only blooms with water from Simile Spring, but wilts if you water it with regular water.

 - House of the Dead III: The Sun, a genetically created plant.